-No payment or reimbursement has been made by a Fund to the directors and officers of Fidelity up to the date of this simplified prospectus.
-Fidelity does not receive compensation for acting as trustee of the Funds.
+No payment or reimbursement has been made by the Fund to the directors and officers of Fidelity up to the date of this simplified prospectus.
+Fidelity does not receive compensation for acting as trustee of the Fund.

-Individual IRC Members are compensated by the Funds by way of an annual retainer fee and a per meeting attendance fee, as well as being reimbursed for expenses associated with IRC duties.
+Individual IRC Members are compensated by the Fund by way of an annual retainer fee and a per meeting attendance fee, as well as being reimbursed for expenses associated with IRC duties.
 These costs are allocated amongst the individual Fidelity Funds proportionately by assets.
-As the Funds are new, none of the costs of the IRC have been allocated to them as of the date of this simplified prospectus.
+As the Fund is new, none of the costs of the IRC have been allocated to it as of the date of this simplified prospectus.

-The Funds have a financial year end of March 31.
+The Fund has a financial year end of March 31.